logo

 Insomnia is a sleep disorder that can have serious consequences on your physical and mental health.
 It can be difficult to tell if you are suffering from insomnia, as the signs may not always be obvious.

-To help identify if you need professional help for insomnia, here are five signs that indicate you should seek out therapy or other forms of treatment:
+To help identify if you need professional help for insomnia, here are five signs that indicate you should seek out therapy:

 If any of these signs sound familiar, it may be time to consider seeking professional help for your insomnia issues or disorders.
 A therapist or doctor can help diagnose and treat any underlying causes of your insomnia so that you can get back on track with healthy sleeping habits and patterns.